 - A Fine Art lecture series open to all Camberwell undergraduate students studying Drawing, Painting, Photography and Sculpture

 Taught studio sessions that compliment students’ work on:

-- Drawing and body movement: an exploration of the subject in relation to performance, choreographic notation and dance
+- Drawing and the body - an exploration of the body as object and subject on the page and in real space

 - Life drawing

-- Orthographic projection drawing, using measurement to translate objects and spaces into lines
+- Linear perspective and orthographic projection drawing, using measurement to translate objects and spaces into lines